msfninja/wcs/README.md

 Save the `index.html` file.

 If the server didn't restart, restart it to apply the changes.
-Now you can add as many custom tasks as you want.
+Now you know how to add as many custom tasks as you want.

-### Configuring the server
+## Configuring the server

-A few basic things of the server can be configured in the `config.json` file in the root directory of the project, such the port the server runs on, the name of the application, and whether to ask for a new PIN-code and port every time you initiate the server CLI.
+A few basic things of the server can be configured in the `config.json` file in the root directory of the project, such as the port the server runs on, the name of the application, and whether to ask for a new PIN-code and port every time you initiate the server CLI.

 Things will definitely change in future releases, but as of now, configuration further than that requires modifying the source code of the server.

-#### Change port
+### Changing the port

-The `config.json` file has a property called "port", by default on line 7:
+The `config.json` file has a property called `port`, by default on line 7:

 ```json
 "port": "83",
 ```

-You can change its value to any valid port any time and save the file to make changes apply (or maybe you have to restart the server as well).
+You can change its value to any valid port any time and save the file for changes to apply (or maybe you have to restart the server as well).

-#### Set new PIN-coode (and port)
+### Setting a new PIN-coode (and port)

 This can be achieved by simply making the server think that you are using it for the first time, and therefore prompting for a PIN-code, but that'll also prompt for a port afterwards.
-To make this happen, find the "sec" property, by default on line 8.
-This property contains another property called "init":
+To make this happen, find the `sec` property, by default on line 8.
+This property contains another property called `init`:

 ```json
 "sec": {